 Homeward Trust embraces the Housing First philosophy.
-This philosophy follows the principles of finding housing accommodations first and then establishing the supports required by the individual or family to remain in a home.
-Homeward Trust Edmonton’s programs involve housing (such as capital project funding, property management and sourcing access to new or existing units for client use) and supportive services to individuals seeking access to housing programs.
+This philosophy follows the principles of finding housing accommodations first and then establishing the supports required by the client to remain in a home.
+Homeward Trust Edmonton’s programs involve housing (such as capital project funding, property management and sourcing access to new or existing units for client use) and supportive services to individuals in or seeking access to housing programs.

 For further information visit: http://homewardtrust.ca/

 Homeward Trust Edmonton owns and operates site based Indigenous Housing as well as a fourteen suite Permanent Supportive Housing (PSH) building in northeast Edmonton, providing services to Indigenous families.
 This program is supported by Supportive Housing Program Coordinators, providing onsite support on a shared rotational basis covering 8 am to 10 pm weekdays, and regular weekend shifts, as required for program delivery.

 The Supportive Housing Program Coordinators support tenants to: